isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_profilingi.png" height="100%"/></div>

 ???
-## DO ask to write previous speedup!

 Previous speedup was... modest (<1%).
 Time measurement doesn't need to be a black box.
-Let's profile the code to see what to optimise next
+We can determine the upper bound of an optimisation before actually coding and testing it.
+For that we will use profilers.
+They can be invaluable to find what to optimise next.

 ### Amdahl's law
-- Added the * because he referred to parallellisable code.
-Not exactly the same context here, I know.
+- The original Amdahl's quote is about parallellisable code, but the same principle can be applied here.

-- Mention Amdahl's law vs Gustafson's law?
-That only applied to parallel computing though...
+- Won't mention Amdahl's law vs Gustafson's law, the presentation is already too long...
 References: Amdahl's law http://demonstrations.wolfram.com/AmdahlsLaw/

 ### pprofile
+- easy to install with pip and easy to use.
+Just adding the code to be profiled as a context manager, as seen in the screen is enough.
-- it allows line-by-line (cProfile, python's standard granularity is functions)
+- it allows line-by-line profiling (cProfile, python's standard granularity is functions.
+Too broad for us).
-- is deterministic (good for tasks that take few seconds)
+- has a deterministic mode (good for tasks that take few seconds).
+Also a statistical one.
-- easy to install with pip and easy to use
-- the image shown in next screen is a simplified output

 ---